learn-software-engineering/learn-software-engineering/content/software-engineering/0300-requirements-engineering/01-requirements-engineering.en.md

 - Growing use of iterative approaches to allow for emergent requirements.
 - Greater reliance on product managers as customer proxies.
 - Increased adoption of agile user stories over traditional SRS docs.
-- Enhanced traceability through modeling and automation.
+- Enhanced traceability through modelling and automation.
 - Integration with design models and testing to realize "single source of truth".
 - Introducing requirements management tools for collaboration.
-- Leveraging AI techniques for analyzing and deriving complex requirements.
+- Leveraging AI techniques for analysing and deriving complex requirements.
 - Focus on continuously capturing and refining requirements throughout product lifecycle.

 According to Nuseibeh and Easterbrook, requirements engineering will need to adapt to factors like faster delivery cycles, evolving design approaches and increased automation[^6].